Zulko/gizeh/README.rst

     (sudo) pip install gizeh

-Gizeh depends on the Python packages PyCairo and Numpy.
+Gizeh depends on the Python packages `cairocffi` and `Numpy`.
 They will both be automatically installed (if they aren't already) during the installation of Gizeh.

 User Guide
 -------------